Kolín

 Kolín (/cs/; Kolin, Neu Kolin) is a town in the Central Bohemian Region of the Czech Republic.
 It has about 33,000 inhabitants.
+The town is situated in a lowland on the Elbe River.

+Kolín was founded in the 13th century.
 The historic town centre is well preserved and is protected as an urban monument reservation.
+The most significant monument is the Church of Saint Bartholomew, protected as a national cultural monument.